 Many of my plants have very special meaning to me, some were gifts; some were trades, many started as proliferations or divisions of plants I had admired.
 Each daylily has a story.
 I'm reminded of friends who inspired me, guided me, and of the fun times we spent together in each other's gardens or on day trips when the plants were purchased.

-I live in western Wisconsin (Zone 4), on a two-acre parcel of land out in the country with my husband Ange .
+I live in western Wisconsin (Zone 4), on a two-acre parcel of land out in the country with my husband.
 We are surrounded on all four sides by weeds.
 It's a relentless battle, but we choose not to use chemicals of any kind; we have simply adjusted our attitudes.

 Lots of critters roam around - deer, coyotes, fox, opossums, raccoons, pine squirrels, skunks, and fox.
 Black bear sightings have been made close by, but thankfully not by me.

-I belong to both the Wisconsin Daylily Society and the American Hemerocallis Society so I can keep up with what's new.
+I belong to both the Wisconsin Daylily Society and the American Hemerocallis Society so I can keep up with the latest news.